 GateKeepers Workshop Initiative created, 2009

 Shayla Herndon-Edmunds creates GateKeepers Workshop Initiative, a cultural competence education program for faculty and staff.

 Khalid Griggs, Imam of the Community Mosque of Winston-Salem, named first Muslim chaplain.

 LGBTQ center opens, 2011

-LGBTQ center opens and Dr. Angela Mazaris named founding director; Center provides support and advocacy to lesbian, gay, bisexual, transgender, queer and questioning students, faculty and staff, plus campus education related to issues of gender identity and sexual orientation.
+LGBTQ center opens and Dr. AJ Mazaris named founding director; Center provides support and advocacy to lesbian, gay, bisexual, transgender, queer and questioning students, faculty and staff, plus campus education related to issues of gender identity and sexual orientation.